 This method returns a cleared bundle that may be different from the original.

 This method is used to re-create a context/bundle.
-All values, including server address, port, certificate password and path, and the licence key will need to be reset after calling this method.
+All values, including server address, port, certificate password and path will need to be reset after calling this method.